survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> This is an excellent chance to set up version control using [Git](https://git-scm.com/).
 You can create a commit per step and tag per chapter, so it's easier to move back and forth if you want.

-T> The book examples have been formatted using [Prettier](https://www.npmjs.com/package/prettier) with `"printWidth": 68` to make the examples fit the book pages.

 ## Installing webpack

 Even though webpack can be installed globally (`npm add webpack -g`), it's a good idea to maintain it as a dependency of your project to avoid issues, as then you have control over the exact version you are running.